Ibalia leucospoides

 Human Relevance

-Widely for of Sirex noctilio, a destructive pest of pine plantations.
+Widely introduced for of Sirex noctilio, a destructive pest of pine plantations.
 Two used in introductions: I. l. leucospoides (Palearctic) and I. l. ensiger (Nearctic).
 Genetic studies indicate introductions drew from wide geographic range with possible bottlenecks.
 No evidence of hybridization between subspecies in introduced range.

 Similar Taxa